You are listening to the Sean Hannity Radio Show Podcast.

 He is the key star pivotal witness, and he is close friends with the man who is the special counsel.

-I mean, the this is just a no-brainer.
+I mean, this is just a no-brainer.

-So it it becomes this broad scope.
+So it becomes this broad scope.

 And would that include, for instance, the James Comey leak?

-And if it it would, it should, can the special counsel do it because of their relationship?
+Can the special counsel do it because of their relationship?

-But there because, as I said, there's no there.
+But because, as I said, there's no there there.

 He acknowledged that there was no obstruction with regard to the Russian collusion investigation.

-All right, all right, stay stay right there.
+All right, all right, stay right there.

-I gotta hold you guys over.
+I got to hold you guys over.

 Also, the president not only didn't obstruct, but he actually encouraged Comey to move further.